spacelift-io/user-documentation/docs/product/security/mfa.md

 # Multi-Factor Authentication (MFA)

+!!! info
+    Note that Multi-Factor Authentication is an Enterprise plan feature and is available only when SSO is enabled.

 With the introduction of IdP independent Multi-Factor Authentication (MFA), we extend our security capabilities to provide a robust and flexible authentication system.
 MFA at Spacelift is designed to protect your account and sensitive resources by requiring a second form of verification, adding a critical layer of security against unauthorized access.

 !!! warning